certifaction/cli/README.md

     --env <name>      Optional environment name.
 Defaults to prod.
-                      Will automatically setup the API URL and Ethereum contract addresses for a Given
+                      Will automatically setup the API URL and for a given Certifaction environment.
-                      Certifaction environment.
     --api <URL>       Overrides the default Certifaction API URL --token <access token>    The authentication token.
 Please ensure that you surround the token with quotes as it could contain